December 12th, 2026

 Details on pacing sections are discussed in the runners packet.

-• Adequate flagging but nothing to prevent you from going off course.
+There are no barricades to prevent you from going off course.

 • Terrain: